kinale/pf-kernel/docs/README.md

 You can also check [full list of all releases](https://github.com/pfactum/pf-kernel/releases).

-To get a specific patch, use the following template:
+To get a specific patch, use the following URL template:

 ```
 https://github.com/pfactum/pf-kernel/compare/v<base>...v<base>-pf<release>.diff